 H20 Audio Tri 2

-If you want to stow away your phone during your swim or don’t want to rely on a Bluetooth connection, these waterproof headphones have a generous 8 gigabytes of storage for previously downloaded music, audiobooks, or podcasts.
-Their specific waterproof technology allows these headphones to work in as much as 12 feet of water.
-They have a battery life of up to nine hours.
+If you want to stow away your phone during your swim or don’t want to rely on a bluetooth connection, these waterproof headphones have a generous 8 gigabytes of storage for previously downloaded music, audiobooks, or podcasts.
+Their specific waterproof technology allows these headphones to work in as much as 12 feet of water, and they have a battery life of up to 9 hours.

-“You can listen to music/audiobooks/etc. while swimming,” says writer Brittany Vargas, who tested these out.
-“That’s incredible.
-I used to be a competitive swimmer, but the sport can be boring.
+“You can listen to music/audiobooks/etc. while swimming,” said writer Brittany Vargas, who tested these out.
+“That's incredible.
+I used to be a competitive swimmer but the sport can be boring.
 Now that I have these, I am sure I will be back into swimming again.”

 Best for Streaming Audio